Wisdom Tooth Extraction Pain: How To Prevent And Manage

 If you experience side effects from a wisdom tooth removal, there are specific things you can do to improve how you feel and speed up your recovery.
 Holding an ice pack intermittently to the cheek of the affected area to minimise swelling and inflammation.
 You can also take over-the-counter medications.

 Your dentist will recommend that you avoid strenuous activity for 2-3 days following your surgery, rest with your head elevated to reduce facial swelling, and allow for proper drainage from the site.
 You will also need to eat a soft food diet consisting of nutrient-dense foods such as avocado, eggs, fruit smoothies, and warm soup, to support your recovery and reduce soft tissue irritation.

 After 24 hours have passed, and the socket has formed a blood clot, you can rinse with warm salt water to address swelling and soreness.
 Avoid brushing directly around the area, but continue your oral health routine for the rest of your teeth, to reduce the buildup of plaque around the surgical site.

 If you experience persistent bleeding, pus, fever, excessive and prolonged swelling, or extreme discomfort, you may have an infection.
 Call your dentist immediately for a follow-up consultation, as you may require antibiotics to manage the infection.

 Dentistry on Solent is Here For You

-Our team of highly skilled dentists are here to help you with all your dental needs.
+Our team of highly skilled dentists in Bella Vista are here to help you with all your dental needs.
 If you need your wisdom teeth removed or are experiencing wisdom tooth extraction pain, arrange an appointment to consult with one of our dentists and get the attention and guidance you need.
 Call (02) 9158 6137 today.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.